-Idaho Apportionment Factor
+Idaho Apportionment Factor Line 37.

-Line 37.

-- For all taxpayers other than electrical and telephone utilities, divide the total percentage on line 36 by 4. - For electrical and telephone utilities, divide the total percentage on line 36 by 3. - If any of the factors do not apply to your business, divide the total on line 36 by the number of factors used.
+- For all taxpayers other than electrical and telephone utilities, divide the total percentage on line 36 by four. - For electrical and telephone utilities, divide the total percentage on line 36 by three. - If any of the factors don't apply to your business, divide the total on line 36 by the number of factors used.
 For example, if your business has no employees anywhere, your factor is reduced by one.